iu2frl/MikrotikLogsAggregator/README.md

 - `/start`: Sends a welcome message.
 - `/help`: Displays a list of available commands.
-- `/status`: Retrieves the status of the MikroTik device.
+- `/health`: Retrieves the health status of the MikroTik device.
+- `/resource`: Shows system resource usage information.
+- `/interface`: Lists all network interfaces and their status.
+- `/dhcplease`: Displays current DHCP server leases.
+- `/logs`: Shows the last 10 system logs.

 ## Configuring the Mikrotik device